hxzrx/easy-websocket/README.md

 * `server`: can be one of :hunchentoot, :woo, :wookie, default to :hunchentoot, bugs occurred for others.

 * `workers`: the count of threads which will be used to fork the workers of the webserver.

+`on-open-handler`, `on-error-handler` and `on-close-handler` can be nil to ignore the respect events.

 Note that the default webserver is `:hunchentoot`, others may have bugs or strange behaviors.
 For example, for `WOO` server, if we send a message to conn-obj in another thread, the connection will be closed.